VikParuchuri/zero_to_gpt/README.md

 ## 11. GPU programming with triton

-To train a large neural network, we'll need to use a GPU.
-PyTorch can automatically use a GPU, but not all operators are properly fused and optimized.
+To train a large neural network, we'll need to use GPUs.
+PyTorch can automatically use GPUs, but not all operators are fused and optimized.
 For example, [flash attention](https://github.com/HazyResearch/flash-attention) can speed up transformers by 2x or more.
 We'll use [OpenAI Triton](https://github.com/openai/triton) to implement GPU kernels.

 - Lesson: Read the GPU programming tutorial (coming soon)
 - Implementation: Notebook coming soon